wyne-ybanez/simple-laravel-e-commerce/README.md

 MAIL_FROM_NAME="${APP_NAME}"
 ```

-5. Configure your strip API details in the `.env`
+5. Configure your stripe API details in the `.env`

 6. Ensure you assign a database for your project.
 If you don't have a similar database you'll need to: